Indian Institute of Management Rohtak: Awards

 Recognised as an Institute of Excellence by MHRD, IIM Rohtak was awarded by DNA for innovations in teaching methodology in 2014.
 It was also awarded the "Top Institute of India" by Competition Success Review twice, in 2014 and 2015.

 On account of many institutes misreporting their placement data, IIM Rohtak adopted Indian Placement Reporting Standards (IPRS) framework in 2016 becoming the second IIM (after IIM Ahmedabad) to get its placement reports audited by CRISIL.

 Research

-As of April 2018, faculty members of IIM Rohtak have published over 160 papers in international journals and have presented more than 70 papers at international management conferences, primarily in United States and Australia, since the beginning of academic curriculum in 2010.
+As of April 2018, faculty members of IIM Rohtak have published over 160 papers in international journals and have presented more than 70 papers at international management conferences, primarily in United States and Australia, since the beginning of the academic curriculum in 2010.
 In a survey published by Elsevier on research productivity in management schools, IIM Rohtak was ranked 7th, and 3 of the faculty members were among the top 5% most productive researchers in India.

+Emerging Economies Cases Journal, published in collaboration with Sage Publishing and IIM Rohtak, focuses on case studies highlighting challenges and opportunities in emerging economies.